SvitlanaShepitsena/svet-newspaper-material/app/bower_components/ui-bootstrap/src/modal/docs/readme.md

 * `dismiss(reason)` - a method that can be used to dismiss a modal, passing a reason
 * `result` - a promise that is resolved when a modal is closed and rejected when a modal is dismissed
 * `opened` - a promise that is resolved when a modal gets opened after downloading content's template and resolving all variables
+* 'rendered' - a promise that is resolved when a modal is rendered.

 In addition the scope associated with modal's content is augmented with 2 methods: